-The street skirts Schöneberg’s famous Rote Insel district, birthplace of Marlene Dietrich, residence of Hildegard Knef and home also of Franz Göll, an “ordinary Berliner” who kept incredibly detailed and informative diaries of his life throughout the 20th century.
-But this is no time for diversions – not even into the area’s local “romantic nightclub”…
+The street skirts Schöneberg’s famous Rote Insel district, birthplace of Marlene Dietrich, residence of Hildegard Knef and home also of Franz Göll, an “ordinary Berliner” who kept incredibly detailed and informative diaries of his life throughout the twentieth century.
+But this is no time for diversions; not even into the area’s local “romantic nightclub”…

-I do traverse nearby Hildegard-Knef-Platz though, as a small tribute to her extraordinary life, before reaching the deserted spaces around the oversized S-Bahnhof Südkreuz.
+I do traverse nearby Hildegard-Knef-Platz though, as a tiny tribute to her extraordinary life, before reaching the deserted spaces around the oversized S-Bahnhof Südkreuz.

 In order to get to the next station (S-Bahnhof Tempelhof) and stick to the Ringbahn as closely as possible, I schlep across Sachsendamm to Schöneberger Strasse.
 The steady thrum of early morning traffic and the sight of commuters heading to work prompts that pleasant feeling of witnessing the city roar (and in some cases whimper) into life.
 Interesting to think that just beyond this urban scene lies the quietude of one of Berlin’s most singular nature parks.

 Up ahead, neatly sillhouetted against the golden glow of the sun, more brands rise up against the skyline: Bauhaus (Swiss).
 McFit (German).
-McDonalds (USA) – the low-cost international icons of 21st Century peripheral Berlin.
+McDonalds (USA) – the low-cost international icons of peripheral Berlin.

-It feels good to turn off the busy road, and even better – considering the mission – to see a sign saying Ringbahnstrasse.
-The industrial building on the corner is impressive, too – it hosts the collection of the Museum für Post und Kommunikation (parts of which are exhibited inside an even grander 19th century building on Leipzigerstrasse).
+It feels good to turn off the busy road, and even better—considering the mission—to see a sign saying Ringbahnstrasse.
+The industrial building on the corner is impressive, too – it hosts the collection of the Museum für Post und Kommunikation (parts of which are exhibited inside an even grander nineteenth-century building on Leipzigerstrasse).

 Ringbahnstrasse leads to Tempelhofer Damm and the garish green doors of S-Bahnhof Tempelhof.
-But not before ducking into a nearby cafe to ask if I can use the toilet.
+But first I have to duck into a nearby cafe to ask if I can use the toilet.
 The middle-aged lady behind the counter obliges, pointing out between puffs of her cigarette that I should be quiet and try not to disturb the homeless man she has allowed to sleep in the back room.
 Sure enough, a snoozing figure is huddled against the silently blinking gambling machines. l decide to order a coffee; the lady joins me and lights another cigarette.
 She tells me about her life: how she is running the cafe temporarily to help a friend; how she decided to let the homeless guy in because people usually don’t; how she usually works as a nurse in a local hospital.
-Time, words, smoke mingle in the still air of the small space, until we realise we have been chatting for an hour.
+Time, words and smoke mingle in the still air of the small space, until we realise we have been chatting for an hour.
 Not one customer has entered the cafe to disturb us.
 We say our farewells and I head to the station.

-Seeing a street sign named Germaniastrasse gives me an eerie feeling – especially given it skirts the southern periphery of the Nazi-built Tempelhof Airport grounds (now a popular recreation park).
+Seeing a street sign named Germaniastrasse gives me an eerie feeling, especially given it skirts the southern periphery of the Nazi-built Tempelhof Airport grounds.
 Populated mainly by car dealers and mechanics, a Video World and the offices of electronics companies (Kabel Deutschland, Uni Elektro), it’s classic Berlin edgelands.
 I put my head down and pick up my pace.

-Oberlandstrasse – a street that looked very different at the beginning of the 19th century, and which houses a few interesting buildings from the 1920s and ’30s: Jean Chandler’s German Kühlerfabrik AG (now a chemical factory), remnants of Paul Renner’s Gillette building (pictured), Otto Kohtz’s UFA studios.
+Oberlandstrasse—a street that looked very different at the beginning of the nineteenth century, and which today houses a few interesting buildings from the 1920s and ’30s: Jean Chandler’s German Kühlerfabrik AG (now a chemical factory), remnants of Paul Renner’s Gillette building (pictured), Otto Kohtz’s UFA studios.

-Visible evidence of Neukölln’s immigrant community soon also begin to appear…
+Visible evidence of Neukölln’s vibrant migrant community soon also begin to appear…

 …innercity graffiti along Saalestrasse, after passing through S-Bahnhof Neukölln.